Thin knots and the Cabling Conjecture: Introduction

-Lipshitz, Ozsv\'ath, and Thurston introduced bordered Heegaard Floer invariants for manifolds with torus boundary in \cite{LOT18b}.
-With $M_0 \cup_h M_1$ denoting a gluing of two manifolds along their torus boundaries, they prove a pairing theorem involving the two bordered invariants that recovers the Heegaard Floer homology of such a gluing.
-Hanselman, Rasmussen, and Watson reinterpreted these bordered invariants as collections of immersed curves in the punctured torus, and proved an analogous pairing theorem.
-In \cite{Han19}, Hanselman used this package to obtain obstructions for cosmetic surgeries along knots in $S^3$, and our approach in this paper is largely inspired by this work.
+Lipshitz, Ozsv\'ath, and Thurston introduced bordered Heegaard Floer invariants for manifolds with boundary in \cite{LOT18b}.
+With $M_1 \cup_h M_2$ denoting a gluing of two such manifolds, they prove a pairing theorem involving the two bordered invariants that recovers the Heegaard Floer homology of the glued-together manifold (see Subsection \ref{subsec:ICs} for more details).
+In the torus boundary case, Hanselman, Rasmussen, and Watson reinterpreted these bordered invariants as collections of immersed curves in the punctured torus, and proved an analogous pairing theorem.
+That is, they show that the hat-flavor of Heegaard Floer homology of $M_1 \cup_h M_2$ is the Lagrangian intersection Floer homology of the immersed curves invariants for $M_1$ and $M_2$.
+In \cite{Han23a}, Hanselman used this package to obtain obstructions for cosmetic surgeries along knots in $S^3$, and our approach in this paper is largely inspired by this work.